-Once you have added all the relevant participants (Academic Supervisor, Employment Mentor and Referees) their names are listed in the 'Participants' section of the Project/Application Start Page of the application.
-If you need to change any of the participants attached to the application, navigate to the 'Participants' section, select the name of the participant you wish to change by selecting the check box beside the name and then click 'Remove', and save your application.
+Click on the 'Application Start/Project' link at the top left of the screen, and scroll down to the 'Participants' section.
+Select the name of the participant you wish to remove by selecting the check box beside the name.
+Then click remove, and save your application.